kdis-lab/MIML/README.md

 MIML is a modular Java library whose aim is to ease the development, testing and comparison of classification algorithms for multi-instance multi-label learning (MIML).
 It includes three different approaches for solving a MIML problem: transforming the problem to multi-instance, transforming the problem to multi-label problem, and solving directly the MIML problem.
 Besides, it provides holdout and cross-validation procedures, standard metrics for performance evaluation as well as report generation.
 Algorithms can be executed by means of *xml* configuration files.
 It is platform-independent, extensible, free and open source.
 It is based in both [Weka](https://www.cs.waikato.ac.nz/ml/weka/) and [Mulan](https://github.com/tsoumakas/mulan) frameworks.

 ## Installation, tutorials and documentation
-The documentattion can be found in the doc folder and includes:
+User manual can be found in the userManual folder and includes:
-* Installation guide
-* Tutorials
+* Detailed steps for getting and running the library.
-* A guide about ....
+* A description of MIML library architecture.
+* Examples for managing MIML data.
+* Examples for running each classification MIML algorithm included in the library.
-* An example about how to add a new classification method to MIML
+* Examples for developing new classification MIML algorithm in the library.

+Moreover, the source code includes the tutorial folder where there are java examples of different functionalities of MIML library.
+Finally, in configuration folder can be found configuration files to run any library algorithm.
+These files can be used as a basis to modify any configuration parameter in the experimentation of these algorithms.

 ## Methods included
 MIML includes a set of algorithms according to this taxonomy.